Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Always take the proper precautions whenever necessary.

-If you have been exposed to these (or other) toxins, either in the distant past or recently, and have been suffering from any of the above symptoms talk to your doctor.
+If you have been exposed to these (or other) toxins, either in the distant past or recently, and have been suffering from any of the above symptoms, talk to your doctor.

 We've provided this information to bring this topic to greater awareness.

-Health-Related Issues: Injury, Illness and Disease
+Health-Related Issues: Injury, Illness, and Disease

-And this includes injury, illness or disease.
+And this includes injury, illness, or disease.

-Injury, illness and/or disease can profoundly affect our mental state and can cause anxiety as well as many other psychological conditions.
+It can cause anxiety as well as many other psychological conditions.

 Always discuss any health-related issues with your doctor.
 The information provided is for educational purposes only and should not be considered medical advice.

-Chronic Inflammation (Brain, Gut and General Inflammation)
+Chronic Inflammation (Brain, Gut, and General Inflammation)

 Inflammation is at the core of almost every chronic health condition.